sconnelly007/IDC_Classification/README.md

 # IDC Classification
-This repository is preliminary work classifying malaria intraerythrocytic developmental stage.
+This repository is preliminary work classifying malaria intraerythrocytic developmental stage (IDC).

 [Code](code) and [data](data) are provided for the project.